 - 2016: $290

-Black Friday Online Shopping
+Black Friday online spending

-- 2014: $1.51 billion
+- 2014: $1.5 billion

-- 2015: $2.93 billion
+- 2015: $2.9 billion

 - 2016: $3.3 billion

-Cyber Monday Spending
+Cyber Monday spending

 Originally coined by the National Retail Federation in 2005, Cyber Monday has helped online retailers compete with the influx of shoppers on Black Friday.
 According to the NRF, 77% of online retailers said sales increased substantially on Cyber Monday, which prompted the Retail Trade Association to make it an official shopping day.
 As more retailers start to offer discounts and special deals for Cyber Monday, more shoppers opt to snatch up these sales.

 - 2014: $2.65 billion